iolweb/iolweb.github.io/pages/Problems/03_solvers_choice.md

   text: "The Solvers' Choice Award is awarded each year to the authors of the most popular problem, determined by a survey of that year's contestants."
 ---

-Each year, one award goes in the oopposite direction: from the contestants to the Problem Committee!
+Each year, one award goes in the opposite direction: from the contestants to the Problem Committee!

 The Solvers' Choice Award is awarded each year to the authors of the most popular problem, determined by a survey of that year's contestants.